onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

                     <li>You identify problems and propose solutions to them.</li>
                     <li>You are self-motivated in tackling your team's projects.</li>
                     <li>You seek feedback often and take actionable steps to respond to the feedback.</li>
-                    <li>You help create a safe environment for others to learn and grow as engineers.</li>
+                    <li>You help create a safe environment for others to learn and grow as software developers.</li>
                     <li>You take on small roles that involve direct leadership (being a mentor, running a working group/ERG/etc).</li>
                 </ul>
             </td>